dapr/docs/daprdocs/content/en/reference/daprd/daprd.md

 ## Usage examples

-daprd can be used with many arguments for different scenarios.
-To know the list of all the arguments you can run a cli command `~/.dapr/bin/daprd --help` or checkout this [table](https://docs.dapr.io/reference/arguments-annotations-overview/) for comprehensive comparison between daprd options with cli and K8 annotation options
+daprd can be used with several arguments in different scenarios.
+For a detailed list of all available arguments run: `daprd --help` or see this [table](https://docs.dapr.io/reference/arguments-annotations-overview/) for a comprehensive comparison between daprd options with CLI and Kubernestes annotation options.

 1. Start a sidecar along an application by specifying its unique ID.
 This is a required field